Sats Per Dollar

 FAQ

-Most exchanges let you buy fractions of a Bitcoin.
-The minimum purchase is usually $1–$5, which at today's prices buys you several thousand sats.
+Yes.
+Most exchanges let you buy fractions of a Bitcoin starting at $1–$5.
+At current prices, that gets you several thousand sats.

-Send them globally in minutes, save them for the long term, or spend them via the Lightning Network at participating merchants.
-Sats are fully functional Bitcoin.
+You can send them anywhere in the world in minutes, hold them long-term, or spend them through the Lightning Network at participating merchants.
+Sats are Bitcoin, just measured in a smaller unit.